wacncontent/CustomizeTool/addCommentOutput/articles/site-recovery/site-recovery-vmm-san.md

 ### Azure prerequisites

 - You'll need a <!-- deleted by customization [Windows Azure](http://azure.microsoft.com/) --><!-- keep by customization: begin --> [Azure](http://www.windowsazure.cn/) <!-- keep by customization: end --> account.
-You can start with a <!-- deleted by customization [trial](http://aka.ms/try-azure) --><!-- keep by customization: begin --> [trial](/pricing/1rmb-trial) <!-- keep by customization: end -->.
+You can start with a <!-- deleted by customization [trial](/price/1rmb-trial) --><!-- keep by customization: begin --> [trial](/pricing/1rmb-trial) <!-- keep by customization: end -->.
 Get pricing information at [Azure Site Recovery Manager Pricing Details](/home/features/site-recovery/#price).

 ### VMM prerequisites

-- <!-- deleted by customization You'll need at least --><!-- keep by customization: begin --> While you can use a single VMM for both sites, we recommend that you use <!-- keep by customization: end --> one VMM server in each on-premises site, deployed as a physical or virtual standalone server, or as a virtual cluster, running on System Center 2012 R2 with [VMM update rollup <!-- deleted by customization 5.0](https://support.microsoft.com/zh-cn/kb/3023195/) --><!-- keep by customization: begin --> 5.0](https://support.microsoft.com/zh-cn/kb/3023195) <!-- keep by customization: end -->.
+- You'll need at least one VMM server in each on-premises site, deployed as a physical or virtual standalone server, or as a virtual cluster, running on System Center 2012 R2 with [VMM update rollup 5.0](https://support.microsoft.com/zh-cn/kb/3023195/).
 - You should have at least one cloud on the primary VMM server you want to protect, and one on the secondary VMM server.
 The primary cloud you want to protect must contain the following:
 	- One or more VMM host groups
 	- One or more Hyper-V clusters in each host group.
 	- One or more virtual machines located on the source Hyper-V server in the cloud.

 ### Hyper-V requirements

 - You'll need a Hyper-V host cluster deployed in the primary and secondary sites, running at least Windows Server 2012 with the latest updates.